 A motorcycle is the best transport method to reach there, but if you are using public transport services first you have to come to Kandy and there are buses to Padiyapelella.
 After you come to Padiyapelella there are plenty of buses to Mandaram Nuwara.

 You have to obtain a ticket from the ticket counter.
 Nearly 300m is the distance from the village to the ticket counter.
 You can park your vehicles at the village and start your hike.
-Villagers are very kind and helpful.
+The villagers are very kind and helpful.

 The trail is marked from the ticket counter to the waterfall.
 There is nearly a 1km hike to the waterfall from the ticket counter and it is an easy hike.
 After you completed about 650m the trail will divide into two small trails.
 The left one is for the camping site and the right one is for the waterfall.